Dr. Sally Ride Quarter

 The Dr. Sally Ride Quarter is the second coin in the American Women Quarters™ Program.
 Dr. Sally Ride was a physicist, astronaut, educator, and the first American woman to soar into space.

 When she blasted off aboard Space Shuttle Challenger on June 18, 1983, Ride became the first American woman – and, at 32, the youngest American – in space.
 During the six days of mission STS-7, she deployed and retrieved a satellite with the shuttle’s robotic arm.
-Her second shuttle flight, STS-41G, made history as the first space mission with two female crew members.
+Her second shuttle flight, STS-41G, made history as the first space mission with two women crew members.

 After her historic spaceflight, Ride saw that her example was a powerful tool for inspiring young people, especially girls, to pursue careers in science.
 She teamed up with Tam O’Shaughnessy to write six science books for young people.
 “The Third Planet: Exploring the Earth from Space,” won the American Institute of Physics’ Children’s Science Writing Award in 1995.